b1luu/GitHub-Pages-project-main/index.md

 - **Mathematics:** Applying logical and mathematical principles to solve problems.
 - **Economic Models:** Exploring how economic principles influence technology adoption and impact.

-### Projects

-Check out my [GitHub Repositories](https://github.com/yourusername) for a glimpse into my work and the problems I'm passionate about solving.

 ### Connect With Me